Let the Rain Come Down

 Edward dozed without incident for the next couple of hours, staying snuggled up to me the whole time as I were his lifeline.
 I felt incredibly protective of this boy who had appeared in my life so suddenly.
 I knew that, if I allowed myself, I could easily develop real feelings for him.
 I also knew that that wasn't an option.
 I'd known I was gay from an early age; it made the things I did for my customers that little bit easier, although not remotely enjoyable.
 I had no idea about Edward and his orientation, but I did know that, after his horrifying ordeal, he might never be able to be physically intimate with anyone.

-I had had one relationship before I fell into this life; one brief summer romance with my friend Emmett.
+I had had one relationship before I fell into this life; one brief summer romance with my friend Peter.
 But his family had moved away and I was alone after that.
 I told myself that love was for idiots, it made you vulnerable and weak and I couldn't afford to be either if I wanted to survive.
 Meeting Edward made me see that I wanted to wrap my arms around him and push the world away so it couldn't hurt him anymore.
 It was an unfamiliar, but not entirely unwelcome, feeling.
 I allowed myself to nuzzle his hair as I held him, one brief moment of 'what if' before pulling away and resuming my stroking of his hair.

 Weak sunshine shone through my window, heralding the end of the rain.
 It would be cold and damp out, but I might be able to make enough to cover the few bucks I had borrowed for the rent and buy us something for supper.
 My stomach was starting to complain, and I suspected Edward would be hungry too when he woke.
 I debated on whether to eat the fruit or the bread; the bread would be dry without some kind of filling.
 My mind mentally wandered down the corridor marked 'dairy' before once again rejecting the idea.
 I had no facilities here for fresh produce; of course, it was so damn cold at the moment that milk or cheese would probably be okay for a couple of days.
 I remembered trying to store some outside the window once, but someone stole it.
 I didn't make that mistake again.

-Looking up at my clock, I saw that I still had a couple of working hours if I went out to my spot.
+Looking at my watch, I saw that I still had a couple of working hours if I went out to my spot.
 I wished I didn't have to wake him; he looked so peaceful after his rough night, his face smooth and relaxed at last, the weight on his thin shoulders lifted for a brief while.

 "Edward?"
 I spoke quietly into his hair, the backs of my fingers stroking his cheek.
 "I have to go.
 The rain stopped."